hynek/hatch-fancy-pypi-readme/README.md

 ---

-Substitutions are for instance useful for replacing relative links with absolute ones:
+Substitutions can be useful for replacing relative links with absolute ones:

 ```toml
 [[tool.hatch.metadata.hooks.fancy-pypi-readme.substitutions]]